clerk/clerk-docs/CONTRIBUTING.md

 ​```
 ```

-If the code should run in a terminal, set the syntax highlighting and filename like so `sh filename="terminal"`:
+If the code should run in a terminal, you can set the syntax highlighting to something like `sh` (shell) or `bash`.
+The file name should be set to `terminal`.

 ```
 ​```sh filename="terminal"